-William McCarthy (BA, Maryland, 1971; MA, Ohio State, 1978; PhD, CUA, 1984), associate professor, is a specialist in Greek and Latin literature, with an emphasis on the relationship of late antique and patristic literature to its classical models.
+William J. McCarthy (BA, Maryland, 1971; MA, Ohio State, 1978; PhD, CUA, 1984), associate professor, is a specialist in Greek and Latin literature, with an emphasis on the relationship of late antique and patristic literature to its classical models.
 His articles on Propertius and Prudentius have been published in Hermes (v.
 109: 196-206), Vigiliae Christianae (v.
 36: 282-86), and Classica et Mediaevalia (v.
 40: 213-25); other publications include contributions to Festschriften for R. Meyer (Diakonia, Washington, 1986) and T. Halton (Nova et Vetera, Washington, 1998), as well as Rhizoterion, a hypertextual computer program (Duke University Press, 1992).
 Dr. McCarthy's current research projects focus centrally upon rhetoric, broadly defined: in addition to his ongoing work on the homiletics of John Chrysostom and the reception of Hellenistic poetics by Gregory Nazianzus, he is also engaged in the study of the visual rhetoric of early and modern cinema and its indebtedness to the literary rhetorical patterns established in classical antiquity, and regularly presents at interdisciplinary conferences focused on both literature and film.
 He also bears a long-term interest in the application of new technologies to the study of literature.
 Dr. McCarthy held a university fellowship at Ohio State and a Hochwald endowment fellowship at CUA during his graduate studies before being named adjunct assistant professor in 1984, assistant professor in 1985, and associate professor in 1991.
 Within the Department of Greek and Latin, he teaches upper-level reading courses in both languages, as well as regularly offering a course entitled "Progress and Literacy in the Ancient World" for the CUA Honors Program.

-John Petruccione (BA, Dartmouth, Classics, 1972; MA, Oxford, Theology, 1974; PhD, Michigan, Classical Studies, 1985), associate professor, is the founding editor and editorial director of the Library of Early Christianity (LEC), a series published by the CUA Press which produces scholarly editions of early Christian texts in the original languages with facing English translations.
+John F. Petruccione (BA, Dartmouth, Classics, 1972; MA, Oxford, Theology, 1974; PhD, Michigan, Classical Studies, 1985), associate professor, is the founding editor and editorial director of the Library of Early Christianity (LEC), a series of scholarly editions of early Christian texts with facing-page English translations.
+His publications include articles on the martyr hymns of Prudentius in Analecta Bollandiana, Etudes Augustiniennes, Sacris Erudiri and Vigiliae Christianae.
 He was also the editor of Nova et Vetera: Patristic Studies in Honor Of Thomas Patrick Halton (CUA Press, 1998).
-His publications include articles on the martyr hymns of Prudentius in Sacris Erudiri and Vigiliae Christianae, among others; and an editio minor of Theodoret of Cyr, The Questions on the Octateuch, soon to appear as the first and second volumes of the LEC, on which he has collaborated with Robert C. Hill.
-Dr. Petruccione is currently editing several traditions of the medieval glosses on Prudentius' Peristephanon.
-He has been the recipient of a Mellon Fellowship in Post-Classical Humanities at the American Academy in Rome and a Margo Tytus Fellowship at the University of Cincinnati, and was recently awarded a Fulbright Research Fellowship for 2007-08.
-A member of the CUA faculty since 1985, he has taught courses in both languages at all levels, as well as courses in Greek and Latin classical and patristic literature.
+Most recently, in collaboration with R. C. Hill, he has published an editio minor with translation and notes of Theodoret of Cyrrus, The Questions on the Octateuch, volumes 1f. of the LEC (CUA Press, 2007).
+Dr. Petruccione is currently editing several traditions of the medieval glosses on Prudentius' Peristephanon and, with Prof. T. P. Halton, the correspondence of Theodoret of Cyrrus.
+His article "The q:, quare hoc, and ad quid Glosses: Observations on Their Purpose and Distribution" will appear in Scriptorium in the late summer of 2008.
+He has been the recipient of a Mellon Fellowship in Post-Classical Humanities at the American Academy in Rome (1990-91), a Margo Tytus Fellowship at the University of Cincinnati (fall 2003), a Fulbright Research Fellowship in Rome (2007-08), and a Scaliger Fellowship at the Universiteitsbibliothek of the University of Leiden (June, 2008).
+A member of the CUA faculty since 1985, he has taught courses in both languages at all levels, as well as courses in Greek and Latin classical and patristic literature and in medieval Latin literature.